The Reef (novel)

 The Reef is a 1912 novel by American writer Edith Wharton.
 It was published by D. Appleton & Company.
 It concerns a romance between a widow and her former lover.
-The novel takes place in Paris and rural France, but primarily features American characters.
+The novel takes place in Paris and rural France in the early 20th century, but primarily features American characters.
 While writing the novel, Edith Wharton visited England, Sicily, and Germany, among other locations.
 In a letter to Bernard Berenson in November 1912, Wharton expressed regret regarding her novel, calling it a “poor miserable lifeless lump”.
 She wrote, “Anyhow, remember it’s not me, though I thought it was when I was writing it—& that next time I’m going to do something worthwhile!!”